Bin-Huang/NodeSpider/README.md

 # Features
 - Simple and flexible
-- automatically convert response body to UTF8 if necessary, never worry about encoding anymore(as an option)
+- automatically convert body to UTF8 if necessary, never worry about encoding anymore(as an option)
 - support server-side jQuery(as an option)
 - save data extracted from web page more easily
-- easy to check and filter the repeat url
+- easy to check and filter existed urls in queue.
-- retry a task more easily and reliably
+- retry task easily and reliably
 - rate limit & simultaneous connections limit
-- independent management of crawling strategies and plans
-- written by ES6 & ES7
+- written in ES6 & ES7
 - support async function and promise

 ```javascript